KV647/E-commerceBackEndKV/README.md

 # E-commerceBackEndKV
-This application is a basic starter code of the backend of a E-commerce website.q
+This application is a basic starter code of the backend of a E-commerce website.